taikedz/bash-builder/README.md

 Without specifying any arguments, returns all modules along the BBPATH inclusino paths.
 Example usage:

-	bashdoc out.sh
+	bashdoc std/out.sh

-This prints the documentation for the `out.sh` script.
+This prints the documentation for the first `std/out.sh` script found on the `$BBPATH` path.

 ### Message flags ("tagging")